The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 Naturally, I got tired of this (and my clients complaining) and, thus, replaced him.

 However, even with the most careful installer, mistakes are very easy to make.
-This is why your clients MUST go for a protracted, deluxe spa treatment while you’re putting up the drapery hardware and window treatments. ;]
+This is why your clients MUST go for a protracted, deluxe spa treatment while you’re putting up the curtain hardware and window treatments. ;]

 So, now you have holes in your client’s walls.